djigoio/djigoio/README.md

 - Managing and leading awesome projects with teams (HR, Marketing, SEO, Content, UX) 🚀
 - Creating new and innovative themes and plugins from scratch ⚗️
 - Implementing custom CI/CD, backups with GCP, and other cool features
-- Boosting SEO with Google Analytics and friends 📈
+- Boosting SEO with Google Analytics 📈
 - Server maintenance and deployment with multiple providers 🚀
-- Headless CMS like Strapi, Ghost, Sanity?
-Absolutely!
+- Headless CMS like Directus, Strapi, Ghost, Sanity...

 ### Front-end
 - Over 6 years of crafting magic with Vanilla JS and CSS 👌